bizzyK/cs171project/README.md

 ### **ACKNOWLEDGMENTS**
 The majority of our data was provided by a private equity real estate company.
-We also obtained some publicaly available data from Statistics Canada.
+We also obtained some publicly available data from Statistics Canada.
 Due to the proprietary nature of our datasets, we strongly advise the user to not distribute or publish our datasets in any form or on any platform.